News:

 The website, updated weekly, gave glimpses of the game and showed an RPG reminiscent of EarthBound, but clearly a fresh new title.
 The main character, Lucas, looked eerily similar to Ness, but everything and everyone else seemed completely new.
 Certain characters unveiled, such as Flint, showed that this game had something in common with the abandoned Nintendo 64 title.
 It was clear, through comparisons of screenshots, that much had changed in the time since the cancellation of the old title and the development of the new.
 Exactly how much was changed may never be known.

 MOTHER 3 was basically the last hurrah in the Game Boy Advance's life in Japan.
 The DS was already released, so Nintendo's focus was changing.
 In that shift, MOTHER 3's localization chances diminished.
 The poor sales of EarthBound didn't help the situation either.
 Although the game sold fairly well in Japan and received excellent reviews, Nintendo has shown little interest in releasing the game outside of Japan.
-It is currently only avaiable to play to non-Japanese speakers with the help of translation guides.

 Please note that for legal reasons, Starmen.Net does not distribute the MOTHER 3 ROM.